sailpoint-oss/developer.sailpoint.com/products/iiq/docs/identity-iq/plugin-developer-guide/chapter-8/index.md

 </TaskDefinition>
 ```

-## Implementing a Policy Executor
+## Implement a policy executor

-Again same pattern as the other two, you'll have an executor class, and a Policy Xml object.
-The Policy object must contain the pluginName attribute
+Similar to the implementation of the service plugin and the task executor plugin, you must implement two parts: an executor class and a `Policy` Xml object.
+The `Policy` object must contain the `pluginName` attribute:

 ### BasePluginPolicyExecutor